Michigan Sales Tax Guide 2025: Rates and Regulations

 Are digital products taxable in Michigan?

-Digital products like music, movies, ebooks, and downloaded software are not subject to Michigan sales tax as tangible personal property.
+Digital products like music, movies, ebooks, and custom software are not subject to Michigan sales tax as tangible personal property.
+Prewritten computer software is taxable.

 Are services taxable in Michigan?